How to Exclude Semantic Channels with Mesh Filtering

 Prerequisites

 You will need a Unity project with ARDK installed and a basic AR scene.
-For more information, see Installing ARDK 3 and Setting up an AR Scene.
+For more information, see Installing ARDK 3 and Setting up a Basic AR Scene.

 Your project must also have the Lightship Meshing subsystem.
 To add Meshing to your project, follow the steps under Creating the Mesh.